-Defined as a sleep disorder in which breathing repeatedly stops and starts, sleep apnea can leave you feeling exhausted during the day.
+Defined as a sleep disorder in which breathing repeatedly stops and starts, sleep apnea is different than snoring and can leave you feeling exhausted during the day.
 Obstructive sleep apnea (OSA), the most common type of apnea, is caused by the muscles in your throat collapsing and causing a partial or full blockage of air flow.
 Central sleep apnea (CSA) occurs when your brain doesn’t signal your body to keep breathing while you sleep.
 Complex sleep apnea is a combination of both.

-With apnea, your sleep can be interrupted as many as hundreds of times per night due to lack of airflow.
+With apnea, your sleep can be interrupted as many as hundreds of times per night due to lack of airflow which is why sleep apnea is a contributor to our lack of sleep health crisis.
 If you’re repeatedly waking up, you never fall into the deeper and more restorative stages of your sleep cycle.

-Many people with apnea are unaware they wake multiple times during the night.
+Many people with apnea are unaware they wake up across their sleep cycles.
 All they know is they feel tired the next day.
 Here are some other signs you may be suffering from sleep apnea:

 - Loud snoring